OCFL/spec/draft/spec/index.md

 | `sha512` | Default choice.
 Non-truncated form only.
 SHA-512 algorithm defined by \[[FIPS-180-4](#ref-fips-180-4)\] and <span id="E031" class="rfc2119">MUST</span> be encoded using hex (base16) encoding \[[RFC4648](#ref-rfc4648)\].
 For example, the `sha512` digest of a zero-length bitstream starts `cf83e1357eefb8bdf1542850d66d8007d620e405...` (128 hex digits long). |
 | `blake2b-512` | Full-length form only, using the 2B variant (64 bit) as defined by \[[RFC7693](#ref-rfc7693)\]. <span id="E032" class="rfc2119">MUST</span> be encoded using hex (base16) encoding \[[RFC4648](#ref-rfc4648)\].
 For example, the `blake2b-512` digest of a zero-length bitstream starts `786a02f742015903c6c6fd852552d272912f4740...` (128 hex digits long). |

-An OCFL Inventory MAY contain a fixity section that can store one or more blocks containing fixity values using multiple digest algorithms.
+An OCFL Inventory <span class="rfc2119">MAY</span> contain a fixity section that can store one or more blocks containing fixity values using multiple digest algorithms.
 See the [section on fixity](#fixity) below for further details.

 > Non-normative note: Implementers may also store copies of their file digests in a system external to their OCFL Object stores at the point of ingest, to further safeguard against the possibility of malicious manipulation of file contents